All Episodes

 There was no effort to take it out.

-There was no effort to take the he says we were in the process of eliminating it.
+There was no effort to take the, he says we were in the process of eliminating it.

 Well, no way.

-I mean, the House and Senate bills both contained, you remember, folks, if any aspect of your current health care plan changed, including if your premium went up, or if the deductible changed, or if you changed providers, that was it.
+I mean, the House and Senate bills both contained, you remember, folks, if any aspect of your current health care plan changed, including if your premium went up, or if the deductible changed, or if you changed provider, that was it.

 You were through, and you were going to have to go to the government option.